 Having the chance to help keep Amsterdam’s canals beautiful can become a fun and habitual activity for your family.
 When your canal cruise is complete, you can leave with the satisfaction that the plastic you’ve collected will be recycled and the city will be a cleaner place because of your efforts.

 2.2.
 Nemo Science Museum

 NEMO is an interactive museum where you and your family can participate in experiments, learn about electricity, gravity and so much more.
 In this place, museum visitors learn by doing.
 The focus is on a hands-on approach, allowing anyone to create their own experiences.

 You are invited to conduct experiments in the science lab, like testing for vitamin C in different materials.
-NEMO Amsterdam also gives you the opportunity to look at DNA.
+NEMO Amsterdam also allows you to look at DNA.
 Elsewhere, you can learn about the human mind and perform experiments with memory tests.

 Some museum attractions change regularly so be sure to check the website if you have something you particularly would like to see.

 2.3.
 Up on the Roof – Rooftop Square

 The Energetica exhibition is outside, on the top of the building.
 From there, you can “experience the energy captured from the wind, water, and the sun, and battle the forces of nature.”